-Denise Wilson, president, CEO, director of operations and flight captain, founded Desert Jet in 2007 with the vision of creating an upscale “private car service of the sky.”
+Denise Wilson, president, CEO and flight captain, founded Desert Jet in 2007 with the vision of creating an upscale “private car service of the sky.”
 In the last 10 years, Desert Jet has grown to fulfill that promise and more, providing executive FBO, private jet charter and management services, aircraft sales and maintenance and more from its home base in Thermal, California, near Palm Springs.

 Desert Jet now manages ten aircraft on behalf of private individuals and corporations.
 The organization flies more than 1,500 clients to destinations across the Western Hemisphere, including North, Central and South America.
 To meet their clients’ diverse needs, Desert Jet operates a variety of planes ranging from smaller jets with a range of 1800 nautical miles to larger aircraft capable of flying up to 3800 miles.

 As the business grew, Wilson and her team knew that they needed to keep pace with their clients’ evolving expectations – including providing inflight Wi-Fi.
 With a diverse set of passengers, owners and aircraft, Desert Jet required service and technology that could be added to their fleet in a strategic and flexible way that provided value to everyone involved.

 Desert Jet began adding inflight Wi-Fi to its fleet 4 years ago with the purchase of a CJ3 with a Gogo ATG 5000 inflight connectivity system preinstalled.
 The response from pilots and clients was so positive that Wilson and her team also purchased a Challenger 300 with preinstalled Wi-Fi and chose to add inflight connectivity to another newly purchased CJ3.